-HCE has long term power supply commitments through contracts with Public Service Company of Colorado (a subsidiary of Xcel Energy) and Western Area Power Administration.
-We have long term purchase power agreements with a number of small, clean and renewable generators located in and near our service territory, including 6 small hydroelectric generators, 3 small commercial solar arrays, a 12 MW biomass plant, and 4 community owned solar arrays.
+HCE has long term power supply commitments through contracts with Public Service Company of Colorado (a subsidiary of Xcel Energy), Guzman Energy LLC and Western Area Power Administration.

-In 2018, we also made short term economy purchases from Black Hills Power and Xcel Energy.
-The short-term purchases from Xcel significantly increased the share of our members loads served with wind resources in 2017.
-Another 145 kW solar array provided bill credits to low and moderate income HCE members at no cost to participants.
+We have long term purchase power agreements with a number of small clean and renewable generators located in and near our service territory, including 6 small hydroelectric generators, 5 small commercial solar arrays, a 12 MW biomass plant, and 4 community owned solar arrays.
+We also made short term economy purchases from Black Hills Power and Xcel Energy in 2018.
+The short-term purchases from Xcel significantly increased the share of our members loads served with wind resources in 2018.
+A 145 kW solar array provided bill credits to low and moderate income HCE members at no cost to participants.
+Wood chips collected from beetle kill pine trees to be used at the biomass plant

 HCE owns an 8% share in Unit 3 at the Comanche Generating Station located in Pueblo, CO.
-This 750 MW super-critical, coal-fired generating unit became operational in July of 2010 and provided approximately 58% of HCE's energy needs in 2017.
+This 750 MW super-critical, coal-fired generating unit became operational in July of 2010 and provided approximately 37% of Holy Cross's energy needs in 2018.